We are reader-supported. Purchases made through links on our site may earn us a commission. Learn More.

 The strength of this program is that you’ll receive instruction in a number of areas that are useful to a game artist, including industry-relevant software such as Photoshop, Dreamweaver, InDesign, and Illustrator.
 At the same time, this program is only an Associate’s degree and thus not as substantial as one of the other four-year programs on this list.
 Of course, if all you want is a taste of graphic design to see if it’s really for you, this degree is the perfect way to find out.

 Earning an A.A.S. in Graphic Design required a total of 90 credit hours and 7 terms, which totals out to $40,978 for the entire program ($5,754 per term).
 Online campus tuition for the same program will cost you a total of $33,565 ($4,795 per term, including online fees).
 For more information please see the following page: http://www.westwood.edu/financial-aid/tuition

-While there isn’t a vast number of video game design schools in Colorado that offer programs for aspiring game designers, the ones available will more than prepare you for a career in the video game industry.
+While there isn’t a vast number of colleges for video game design in Colorado that offer programs for aspiring game designers, the ones available will more than prepare you for a career in the video game industry.